 The NOIM Form

-To kick everything off, firstly you need to lodge a Notice Of Intended Marriage (NOIM form) with me at least one month before your wedding date.
-You can download the NOIM here.
-Don't worry about printing it out as I'll take care of that and will bring a copy to the our NOIM meeting.
+To legally kick everything off, you need to lodge a Notice Of Intended Marriage (NOIM form) with me at least one month before your wedding date.
+There's other paperwork we need to sign too - I'll go over this with you in person.

-Marriage vows must be exchanged by both of you.
+VOWS // Marriage vows must be exchanged by both of you.
 You need to each say at least the minimum wording: